The Orbanization of America: Following Hungary's Template

 Democratic recovery research is sobering: once courts, media, and electoral rules are captured simultaneously, restoration becomes exponentially harder because no single lever remains available to organize reversal.

 The window is always narrower than citizens think because normalcy bias makes capture feel impossible—until it is suddenly everywhere.
+The compounding nature of institutional capture means each additional captured institution increases the difficulty of recovery exponentially.

 This is the nineteenth article in a series examining democratic decline.
 The next article synthesizes the full convergence thesis: why simultaneous erosion vectors—psychological, informational, institutional, legal, and coercive—produce effects greater than their sum.